rubiefawn/remedy/characters/race.md

 `TODO: Lore goes here, rework subrace to be more interesting`

-* **Ability Score Increase:** Your Agility score increases by 1.
+* **Ability Score Increase:** Your Strength score increases by 1.
-* **Invisibility:** Once per long rest, you may become Invisible for up to 1 minute.
-This invisibility ends if you begin casting a spell or after you make an attack.
+* **Invisibility:** Once per long rest, you may alter your physical appearance to look and sound like another humanoid you have seen and heard for up to 10 minutes.
+This alteration holds up to physical inspection, though it is only accurate for the areas of the body you have seen.
+Your appearance returns to normal if you begin casting a spell or if you lose concentration on a spell you had cast prior to altering your appearance.

 ### ⚪ Human